How your purchase works

-If you paid by credit card, and your payment was processed by Skrill/Moneybookers (all payments between 2011 and December 2013, and certain types of credit card transactions after that), you can visit help.skrill.com/pkb_sc_ContactUs to get in touch with a Skrill representative.
-When contacting them, please be sure to ask for the Merchant Transaction ID.
+If you paid by credit card or Paysafe card, and your payment was processed by Skrill/Moneybookers (all payments between 2011 and December 2013, and certain types of credit card transactions after that), you can email firstname.lastname@example.org to get in touch with a Skrill representative.
+When contacting them, use the email from your purchase, include Minecraft in your subject line, and ask for the Merchant Transaction ID.

 Types of identifying numbers

-This code is generated when a user makes a purchase in the Mojang account system, and is the easiest way for us to track your payment.
+This order number is generated for all purchases made in the Mojang account system, and is the easiest way for us to track your payment.
 If you use send us this code, please copy and paste it, as it's very easy to have a typo.

-This ID is generated when any time you purchase Scrolls or the Shards currency within Scrolls, or certain Minecraft purchases during or after December, 2013.
-It is a set of six numbers and letters
+This ID is generated for certain Minecraft purchases after December, 2013, or any time you purchase Scrolls or the Shards currency within Scrolls.
+It is a set of six or seven numbers and letters.

 This transaction ID is generated when you pay with a Paypal account, or make a credit/debit transaction through Paypal as a guest.
 It is a seventeen character alphanumeric code.
 If your purchase had to be automatically converted to another type of currency, there may be multiple transaction IDs, so please be sure that you provide the ID from the purchase itself.